 What figure the multiples the price is based on is decided by the seller.
 And sellers want the number to look the best possible.

 Most will therefore say base it on 1 month of earnings.
 This is usually not a fair number, since the average for 3 months or 6 months could be way, way lower.

-It depends a lot on what stage of the site is in, sometimes the 3 month average is more accurate than the 6 month average, especially if the site 6-9 months old.
+It depends a lot on what stage the site is in, sometimes the 3-month average is more accurate than the 6-month average, especially if the site 6-9 months old.

 It is also important to keep in mind the different things I mentioned before, such as trends and sponsored post-buffing of revenues that many people forget once looking at the average earnings.

 To summarize, it seems that most factors we have talked about is related to actually digging just one layer deeper than what others do.